Loe-zou/trgn_assignment3/README.md

 ## Known Issues

-- Can only test the file named *mytextfile.txt*
 - It takes hyphon as space delimiter to group and reformat the number, therefore the phone numbers without hyphen delimited will be unable to be reformated
 - For now only the second set of number will be bracketed, so for domestic one without country number the round bracketed number might be off-target